guoday/Dialog-to-Action/README.md

 Implement of the paper "Dialog-to-Action: Conversational Question Answering Over a Large-Scale Knowledge Base".
 The pipeline of D2A on CSQA includes Entity Detection and Linking **(EDL)**, Relation Classifier **(RC)** , Generating weakly-supervised data using breath frist search **(BFS)** , Semantic Parser **(SMP)**.

-***The grammar has some differences and you can refer to the grammar defined in BFS/parser.py.***

-***The reproduced result is shown as the below, which makes difference compared result reported in the paper.***
+***The reproduced result is shown as the below.
+Because the grammar is different from the paper (refer to the grammar defined in BFS/parser.py), there are some inconsisitent number compared with result reported in the paper.***
 ```shell
                                    Recall            Precision